Development of Remote Patient Monitoring Software

 The Customer commissioned ScienceSoft, an experienced healthcare app developer, to deliver the project.
 ScienceSoft performed the project in several stages.

-The dedicated team conducted a research on the best unique way to enable data aggregation from multiple data-generating sensors and its further processing, as well as to automate the processes of measuring body temperature, blood pressure, weight, glucose, the oxygen level in blood, etc.
+The dedicated team conducted research on the best unique way to enable data aggregation from multiple data-generating sensors and its further processing, as well as to automate the processes of measuring body temperature, blood pressure, weight, glucose, the oxygen level in blood, etc.

 The developers reviewed and analyzed available approaches and frameworks and picked WebRTC technology as the best one for platform-independent voice and video communication.
 Several Android-powered hardware devices were selected to implement central communication module or Sensor Network Appliances (SNAs).